felguerez/server-api/README.md

 # server-api

-Building an API backend with Golang.
-I'm using Fiber as a web framework that looks a lot like Express from Node.
+Building a monolithic API backend with Golang.
+I'm using [gofiber/fiber](https://github.com/gofiber/fiber) as a web framework, which looks a lot like [Express](https://github.com/expressjs/express).

 ## Getting started

-Hello future collaborator, welcome to `web-service`!
+Time to set up `web-service`!

 ### Prerequisites